 mvn resources:resources

-This will create a resource output in target/class/hello.txt which contains exactly the same.
+This will create a resource output in target/classes/hello.txt which contains exactly the same text.

 Hello ${name}

-However, if we add a filtering tag to our pom and set it to true such as this
+However, if we add a <filtering> tag to our POM and set it to true like this:

 <resource>